 - Run by a teacher, teaching assistant (TA) or Special Educational Needs Co-ordinator (SENCO).

-2c) Your child might participate in a Specialist group run by outside agencies e.g. Speech & Language Therapy, Physiotherapist.
+2c) Your child might also participate in a Specialist Intervention run by outside agencies e.g. Speech & Language Therapy, Physiotherapy,

-This means a pupil has been identified a by the SENCO team/class teaching team as needing some extra specialist support in school from a professional outside the school.
+This means a pupil has been identified a by the SENCO team/class teaching team as needing some extra specialist support in school and in most cases support from a professional outside the school.